duncanmac/stage_edits/SDA_User_Debug.md

     ```
     xocc --xp param:compiler.userPostSysLinkTcl=/tmp/proj/sys_ila_adv_settings.tcl
     ```

-**Note**: the param:compiler.userPostSysLinkTcl parameter requires an absolute path to the Vivado Tcl script.
+Note: the param:compiler.userPostSysLinkTcl parameter requires an absolute path to the Vivado Tcl script.

 ###### Modify debug port connections to probe signals in post-route design
 Once you run your kernel design in System mode and determine you would like to debug an intra-kernel signal (for example, elements an intra-kernel 32-bit bus net called "WRAPPER_INST/CL/krnl_vadd_1/inst/c_tmp_q[31:0]"), you need to create a Vivado Tcl script (which we'll call "/tmp/myproj/modify_sys_ila_probes.tcl") that calls the "modify_debug_ports" command to connect the probe0[31:0] port to the 32-bit bus net:
     ```
     modify_debug_ports -probes \
     [list \